aws-samples/aws-emr-utilities/utilities/self-managed-spark-history-server-emr/README.md

 # Create Self Managed Spark History Server on EMR on EC2

-It is possible to debug and monitor your Apache Spark jobs by logging directly into the [off-cluster persistent Spark History Server](https://docs.aws.amazon.com/emr/latest/ManagementGuide/app-history-spark-UI.html) using the EMR Console (Amazon EMR Version 5.25 onward).
+It is possible to debug and monitor your Apache Spark jobs by logging directly into the [off-cluster, persistent, Spark History Server](https://docs.aws.amazon.com/emr/latest/ManagementGuide/app-history-spark-UI.html) using the EMR Console (Amazon EMR Version 5.25 onward).
 You can quickly analyze and troubleshoot active jobs and job history without setting up a web proxy through an SSH connection.
 You can access application history and relevant log files for active and terminated clusters.

 ## Limitations